 Untitled (The Good Feelings) is a site specific installation of nearly 1,500 slip-cast porcelain flowers installed over a wide green lawn.
 This work was inspired by a large field of wild-flowers, enjoyed by the artist over a month-long stay in Vila do Bispo, Portugal.
 The artwork’s operating title, The Good Feelings, captures the artist’s impression of floral fields and references the Portuguese field’s adjacent property, The Good Feeling Hostel.
 As a temporary installation, Untitled (The Good Feelings) captures the ephemeral beauty of flowers in bloom and the ability of flowers to generate happiness.

-After relocating from New York in the fall of 2015 to home bases in Northern Kentucky and Atlanta, Georgia, Pelle immersed herself in creating functional pottery.
 This work is a return to Pelle's creative roots in functional ceramics and reflects her ongoing interest in the Utopian Idealism of the Arts and Crafts movement.
 Making functional pottery affords Pelle the satisfaction of un-alienated labor and rewarding objects of tangible functionality.

 The St. Claire is a Philadelphia-based arts organization devoted to providing a platform for experimental modes of communication that support critical inquiry with a local perspective.
 The St.Claire’s core members are artists committed to examining and engaging our immediate art communities.

 As an assistant editor for the St. Claire, Pelle collaborated with other core members on article selection, opperations, fund-raising, and strategy.